TalDerei/Cuda-Barretenberg/problems.md

 Need to differentiate between Fq and Fr, and also need to figure out how to convert the hexadecimal representation of the fields to decimal to verify they match up?
     - Fq represents the base field for BN-254, while Fr represents the scalar field.
 In order to get the hexidecimal representation of the number, convert the decimal representation to hexidecimal, split it up into 4 equal limbs, and take the reverse order.

+Need to figure out an effective method for testing cuda functions correctness.
+There doesn't seem to be a framework for cuda testing.
+    - Depaul recommends simply writing reference kernels to test.
+In order to debug, need to also disable compiler optimizations -O3 and compiler with -O0 since the compiler is optimizing out a lot of the intermediary steps and not letting me see what's going on under the hood.
+Another option is to extract and isolate the workload into a seperate c++ file, test it out locally with print statements there since I can't add print statements to constant expressions.

+Need to figure out how to integrate cuda-fixnum logic to use their montgomery multiplication implementation.
+    - The problem is the field elements are being intialized on the device, and the cuda-fixnum functions make calls to host functions before calling a dispatch() function, which is a kernel.
+Tried doing a sample montgomery multiplication by modifying the cuda-fixnum base types from uint8_t * to uint64_t *.
+Seems to be an incorrect result.
+Need to verify if: [1] initializing the values is not done correctly, or [2] moving from uint8_t * to uint64_t * breaks the cuda-fixnum code, or [3] the issue is with how the numbers are being printed and need to convert it to/from montgomery representation, or [4] how i'm retrieveing the values from calling get_fixnum_array() or print()_fixnum_array.
+Update: I ended up scrapping using the ENTIRE cuda-fixnum library, and used the minimal implementation used in the groth16 codebase.
+The modular multiplication (CIOS) works now